 The very thin girdle thickness at the tips makes this stone a poor choice.

 Marquises have better spread and tend to look larger than other diamond shapes with similar carat weights.
 If you are a smart shopper and want to get more value out of your purchase, look out for diamonds with medium to slightly thick girdles.
 This will help you avoid diamonds that have excess weight “trapped” within the girdle area.

 Why should you pay for “dead weight” that can’t be seen from a face up view?

 To give you some perspectives on size and face up appearance, let’s take a look at the following diamonds:

 #1: 0.81 Carat D Color VVS2 with a thin to slightly thick girdle.
 It measures up at 9.42 mm * 5.19 mm * 2.97 mm (L/W/D) and has a pretty decent face-up size for its carat weight.

-Both diamonds weigh approximately the same but ironically, the 0.82 carat stone faces up significantly smaller even though it is heavier.
+Both diamonds weigh approximately the same and yet the 0.80 carat stone faces up significantly smaller.
 Here’s another comparison of 2 stones with different girdle thicknesses.

 Again, the sizes differ significantly and the lighter diamond actually looks larger!

 Now, please don’t misinterpret my intentions about maximizing spread to the extent that you start choosing diamonds with extremely or very thin girdles.
 A safe girdle thickness that would ensure better durability lies in the range of thin to very thick.